top of page

 not your long-term goals - will guide your choices".

 During meditation, the urge to stop and quit is great.
-Your brain tries to rationalize that sitting there is a waste of time.
-But you must resist the urge and stick with it.
-If you can meditate successfully, you can do just about anything.
-The urges that cause you to want to procrastinate, overeat, lash out in frustration or anger are the same types of urges you must learn to overcome to meditate successfully.
+Your brain tries to rationalize that sitting there is a waste of time or starts to wander.
+If you can resist and override the urges, you'll be exercising your brain and in turn, your willpower.
+The urges that cause you to want to procrastinate, overeat, react in frustration or anger are the same types of urges you must learn to overcome to meditate successfully.

 The more consistent you are in your meditation practice, the more you come to understand about yourself, which can become a tremendous resource when trying to break yourself of bad habits.